dojo/widgets/src/tabcontroller/README.md

-# @dojo/widgets/tabpane/TabPane widget
+# @dojo/widgets/tabcontroller/TabController widget

-Dojo 2's `TabPane` widget provides a user interface capable of displaying tabbed content.
+Dojo 2's `TabController` widget provides a user interface capable of displaying tabbed content.
 The content shown at any given time is based on the currently-selected tab button.

 ## Features